The arts are everywhere. As the Hop's iconic building undergoes renovation and expansion, our offerings are popping up all across campus.

-Reporting to the Hopkins Center Director, the Senior Donor Relations Officer is an integral member of the Director's Office in all relevant functions.
-This position is responsible for all fundraising and development areas including events and activities both regionally and nationally.
-Supervising the Development Associate and with oversight of endowments, annual funding, sponsorships, stewardship and the Hopkins Center Board of Advisors, the Donor Relations Officer plays a central role in Hopkins Center philanthropic activity and is deeply engaged in donor, patron and prospect relationship building.
+Reporting to the Hopkins Center Executive Director, the Senior Development Manager is responsible for all areas of development including events and activities both regionally and nationally.
+With oversight of endowments, annual funding, sponsorships, stewardship and the Hopkins Center Board of Advisors, the Senior Development Manager plays a vital role in Hopkins Center philanthropic activity and is deeply engaged in donor, patron and prospect relationship building.

 Positions for Dartmouth students are always listed on the Student JOBnet.